BurchallCooper/CS7641-Project/index.md

 ## Introduction

-Advances in deep learning allow for accurate real-time pose estimation[1][2][3] which can be applied to security applications for the deterrence of intruders with potential hostile intentions, and the non-lethal neutralization of these hostile actors.
-This project describes the full system implementation focusing primarily on the targeting design of the system using deep learning for pose estimation, stereography for ranging, and laser designation to implement a closed loop targeting system.
+Advances in deep learning have resulted in accurate real-time pose estimation[1][2][3] techniques that can be applied to security systems for the deterrence of intruders with potential hostile intentions, and the non-lethal neutralization of these hostile actors.
+This project describes an implementation of such a security system.
+Our work primarily focuses on the targeting aspect of the system using deep learning for pose estimation, stereography for ranging, and laser designation to implement a closed loop targeting system.

 The architecture of the security system described in this paper has 3 distinct functions: Threat Detection, Targeting, and Threat Neutralization.